fripoli/maven-release-properties/README.md

 A maven plugin to list all properties on RELEASE or LATEST

 ## Goal ##
-This plugin only have one goal
+This plugin only has one goal

 * **mvn release-properties:parse** will read all properties of the pom file and make available to the project:
   * **propertiesOnRelease** - a comma separated value of all properties on RELEASE